StefanV85/LambdaLayerWithTS/README.md

 ````
 * Try out "amplify push" to transpile and push the changes to the cloud
-* Test your Lambda Code in the aws console.
+* Test your Lambda Code in the AWS Management Console.